datasciencewithr/datascience-box/docs/00-course-structure.md

 # Course structure {.unnumbered}

-This course is broken into 'sessions' A Session is roughly 4 hours of combined lecture and labs, corresponding to 1 day workshop or 1 week of normal class.
+This course is broken into 'Sections'.
+A Section is roughly 4 hours of combined lecture and labs, corresponding to 1 day of a workshop or 1 week of normal class.

 In the Type column, you see different Types of material.